ezra-fast/OSCPNotes/Lessons.md

-root in the default username for mysql connections; ALWAYS try root as the username
+root in the default username for mysql connections; ALWAYS try root as the username    --> define('DB_SERVER_USERNAME', ''); means the username is root

 use masscan to discover all TCP/UDP ports